Nightingale Films

 This film is not merely a story of good vs evil.

 It is a direct look into the overflow of consequence of geopolitical warfare as well as a pertinent historical event that has been all but lost.
-We now have in grasp a great opportunity, which I firmly believe has transpired into an obligation to tell it and in doing so, preserve the lessons in younger generations of the price of war.
+We now have in grasp a great opportunity, which I firmly believe has transpired into an obligation to tell it

 It is with great courtesy I invite you to be a part of that process and in doing so help create an enduring access into the heart of a struggle that we have almost forgotten.